 Now the shoe is on the other foot, so to speak.
 Suddenly, being Muslim is "in".
-The villain — apart from Tarrant himself, of course — is the generic far-right white racist, who rages against his phantom "dhimmitude".
+The villain — apart from Tarrant himself, of course — is the archetypal far-right white racist, who rages against his phantom "dhimmitude".
 In the emotional aftermath of the Christchurch shootings, politicians, reporters, ordinary people, and even police officers have been wearing hijab and sprinkling their conversations with Islamic words and phrases.

 Oddest of all, perhaps, has been the "rehabilitation" of Al Noor Mosque, which was formerly associated — if only in the media — with the radicalization of two young Muslims who were later killed by an American drone in Yemen.
 How many people, apart from the Clover Chronicle, remember the Press article, headlined "Drone victims 'radicalized' at mosque", published on June 5, 2014?
 And who remembers that the Linwood Islamic Centre was set up as a refuge for those Muslims who were deeply unhappy about the state of affairs at Al Noor?
 See here.

 It's a topsy-turvy world — and one in which the suppression of vital information is already leading to the mythologization of the events of March 15 in Christchurch.
 As I have said above, I doubt the veracity of some of the fanciful statements being made by some of the protagonists.
 And I doubt a true history will ever emerge from this wreckage of rationality.

 In defence of his decision to ban the manifesto, the Chief Censor — a grandiose title that sounds disturbingly like Grand Inquisitor — said it crosses a red line by "spread[ing] direct hateful messages that are exhorting people to kill and commit terrorism".
 In that respect, it is worse than Hitler's Mein Kampf, in the censor's opinion.
 But guess what?
 You will be allowed to read the manifesto if you are a member of the academic elite.
 Yes, you "will be granted access to the document without penalty" (1News).